bburtin/documentation/content/en/metrics/_index.md

 ### Why are metrics useful?

 Metrics provide an overall picture of your system.
 You can use them to assess the health of your environment at a glance---how quickly users are loading your website or the average memory consumption of your servers, for instance.
-Once you identify a problem, you can use [logs][1] and [tracing][2] to locate the exact source of the issue.
+Once you identify a problem, you can use [logs][1] and [tracing][2] to further troubleshoot.

 Metrics that track system health come automatically through our integrations with 400+ services.
 However, you can also track metrics that are specific to your business---also known as custom metrics---from the number of user logins to user cart sizes to the frequency of your team’s code commits.